 The following table sets forth as of December 31, 1996, (i) the cash and cash equivalents and total capitalization of the Company and (ii) cash and cash equivalents and total capitalization, adjusted to give pro forma effect to the Rights Offering, the execution of the Amended Credit Agreement, the Roche Loan and the Settlement Payment.
 The proceeds of the Rights Offering are assumed to be applied as set forth under "Use of Proceeds."
-See also "Unaudited Pro Forma Financial Statements."
-This table should be read in conjunction with the Consolidated Financial Statements of the Company included elsewhere and incorporated by reference herein.
+See also "Unaudited Pro Forma Financial Statements of the Company included elsewhere and incorporated by reference herein.